weecology/DeepForest/docs/landing.md

 ## How does deepforest work?

 DeepForest uses deep learning object detection networks to predict bounding boxes corresponding to individual trees in RGB imagery.
-DeepForest is built on the object detection module from the [torchvision package](http://pytorch.org/vision/stable/index.html) and designed to make training models for tree detection simpler.
+DeepForest is built on the object detection module from the [torchvision package](http://pytorch.org/vision/stable/index.html) and designed to make training models for ecological object detection simpler.

 For more about the motivation behind DeepForest, see some recent talks we have given on computer vision for ecology and practical applications to machine learning in environmental monitoring.

 **Towards a general AI for computer vision for ecology**